rananna/back-to-the-future-timecircuits/docs/USAGE.md

 * **Sound**: Adjust the volume of the sound effects and toggle them on or off.

 ### Data Link Tab
 This is where you configure the bottom display row to show live, real-time data.
-You can enable either the Live Weather Display or the Data Link Marquee.
+You can enable either the Live Weather Display, the Data Link Marquee, or the Stock Ticker Mode.

 #### Live Weather Display
 * Transforms the bottom row into a multi-page weather station.